let's talk

-• Opportunities created by top financial technology trends
+- The opportunities created by leading financial technology trends

-The 2021 year’s statistics suggest that 88% of US citizens have a FinTech product.
+The latest statistics suggest that 88% of US citizens use a FinTech product.
 Marking a 52% increase from 2020’s figure.
 It depicts that FinTech is a fast-growing sector that gives consumers great satisfaction.

 The nudge in user rate is due to certain FinTech trends still making waves this year.
 These include;